 The Canadian Government came up with Work-Sharing (WS) regulations for the steel and aluminum sector and also the forestry sector.
 The WS will support employers who are implicated by the downturn in business due to the pandemic.

 These regulations prolong the period of Work-Sharing pacts by an extra 38 weeks, for a full 76 weeks.
-The compulsory waiting interval has also been relinquished to allow employers with just expired agreement to instantly apply for a new agreement.
+The compulsory waiting interval has also been relinquished to allow employers with just expired agreements to instantly apply for a new agreement.

 2. Forestry Sector